BroadStreet-Health/Abortion-Data/Demographic Data/README.md

-gest_5_6 | the number of abortions reported for gest Age 5-6 gest_15_20 | the number of abortions reported for gest Age 15-20 gest_21_O | the number of abortions reported for gest Age 21 and over gest_3_U | the number of abortions reported for gest Age gest_3 | the number of abortions reported for gest Age gest_17 | the number of abortions reported for gest Age gest_18 | the number of abortions reported for gest Age gest_19 | the number of abortions reported for gest Age gest_20 | the number of abortions reported for gest Age gest_21 | the number of abortions reported for gest Age gest_9_L | the number of abortions reported for gest Age gest_13_16 | the number of abortions reported for gest Age gest_17_21 | the number of abortions reported for gest Age gest_22_O | the number of abortions reported for gest Age gest_9_13 | the number of abortions reported for gest Age gest_7_13 | the number of abortions reported for gest Age gest_14_19 | the number of abortions reported for gest Age gest_20_23 | the number of abortions reported for gest Age gest_24+ | the number of abortions reported for gest Age gest_NS | the number of abortions reported for gest Age gest_13_15 | the number of abortions reported for gest Age gest_16_20 | the number of abortions reported for gest Age gest_21_24 | the number of abortions reported for gest Age gest_25_30 | the number of abortions reported for gest Age gest_31_36 | the number of abortions reported for gest Age gest_6 | the number of abortions reported for gest Age gest_6_8 | the number of abortions reported for gest Age gest_9_10 | the number of abortions reported for gest Age gest_11_12 | the number of abortions reported for gest Age gest_13_14 | the number of abortions reported for gest Age gest_15 | the number of abortions reported for gest Age gest_21_M | the number of abortions reported for gest Age gest_21_25 | the number of abortions reported for gest Age gest_26_M | the number of abortions reported for gest Age gest_21wk | the number of abortions reported for gest Age gest_<=6wk | the number of abortions reported for gest Age gest_>=21wk | the number of abortions reported for gest Age gest_8_U | the number of abortions reported for gest Age gest_8_11 | the number of abortions reported for gest Age gest_12_15 | the number of abortions reported for gest Age gest_16+ | the number of abortions reported for gest Age gest_20+ | the number of abortions reported for gest Age gest_1_8 | the number of abortions reported for gest Age gest_16_19 | the number of abortions reported for gest Age
+gest_5_6 | the number of abortions reported for gest Age 5-6 gest_15_20 | the number of abortions reported for gest Age 15-20 gest_21_O | the number of abortions reported for gest Age 21 and over gest_3_U | the number of abortions reported for gest Age under 3 gest_3 | the number of abortions reported for gest Age 3 gest_17 | the number of abortions reported for gest Age 17 gest_18 | the number of abortions reported for gest Age 18 gest_19 | the number of abortions reported for gest Age 19 gest_20 | the number of abortions reported for gest Age 20 gest_21 | the number of abortions reported for gest Age 21 gest_9_L | the number of abortions reported for gest Age less than 9 weeks gest_13_16 | the number of abortions reported for gest Age 13-16 gest_17_21 | the number of abortions reported for gest Age 17-21 gest_22_O | the number of abortions reported for gest Age 22 weeks and over gest_9_13 | the number of abortions reported for gest Age 9-13 weeks gest_7_13 | the number of abortions reported for gest Age 7-13weeks gest_14_19 | the number of abortions reported for gest Age 14-19weeks gest_20_23 | the number of abortions reported for gest Age 20-23 weeks gest_24+ | the number of abortions reported for gest Age 24+ gest_NS | the number of abortions reported for gest Age not stated gest_13_15 | the number of abortions reported for gest Age 13-15 weeks gest_16_20 | the number of abortions reported for gest Age 16-20 weeks gest_21_24 | the number of abortions reported for gest Age 21-24 weeks gest_25_30 | the number of abortions reported for gest Age 25-30 gest_31_36 | the number of abortions reported for gest Age  weeks	31-36 gest_6 | the number of abortions reported for gest Age weeks	37+ gest_6_8 | the number of abortions reported for gest Age 	6-8 gest_9_10 | the number of abortions reported for gest Age 9-10 gest_11_12 | the number of abortions reported for gest Age 11-12 gest_13_14 | the number of abortions reported for gest Age 13-14 gest_15_20 | the number of abortions reported for gest Age 15-20 gest_21_M | the number of abortions reported for gest Age 21 or more gest_21_25 | the number of abortions reported for gest Age 21-25 weeks gest_26_M | the number of abortions reported for gest Age	26 weeks or more gest_21wk | the number of abortions reported for gest Age 21 weeks gest_<=6wk | the number of abortions reported for gest Age <=6 weeks gest_>=21wk | the number of abortions reported for gest Age >=21 weeks gest_8_U | the number of abortions reported for gest Age 8 and under gest_8_11 | the number of abortions reported for gest Age 8-11 gest_12_15 | the number of abortions reported for gest Age 12-15 gest_16+ | the number of abortions reported for gest Age 16+ gest_20+ | the number of abortions reported for gest Age 20+ gest_1_8 | the number of abortions reported for gest Age 1-8 weeks gest_16_19 | the number of abortions reported for gest Age	16-19

 ## <u>Education</u>
  Variable | Definition
 ------------- | -------------
-edu_gr1_8 | the number of abortions reported for edu_gr9_12 | the number of abortions reported for edu_HS/GED | the number of abortions reported for edu_SCND | the number of abortions reported for education-AD | the number of abortions reported for education-BD| the number of abortions reported for education-MD| the number of abortions reported for education-D/PD| the number of abortions reported for education-U| the number of abortions reported for edu_gr8-L| the number of abortions reported for edu_ND| the number of abortions reported for edu_LTHS| the number of abortions reported for
+edu_gr1_8 | the number of abortions reported for Grades 1-8 edu_gr9_12 | the number of abortions reported for Grades 9-12 edu_HS/GED | the number of abortions reported for High School Graduate/GED edu_SCND | the number of abortions reported for Some College, No Degree education-AD | the number of abortions reported for Associate's Degree education-BD| the number of abortions reported for Bachelor's Degree education-MD| the number of abortions reported for Master's Degree education-D/PD| the number of abortions reported for Doctorate/ Professional Degree education-U| the number of abortions reported for Unknown Education edu_gr8-L| the number of abortions reported for edu_ND| the number of abortions reported for edu_LTHS| the number of abortions reported for